MPUSP/snakemake-bacterial-rnaseq-deseq/README.md

 After successful execution, results will be available in the `results/deseq2/` directory, including:

-- `filtered_counts.csv` – Filtered counts for protein-coding genes.
+- `counts_merged.csv` – Merged counts from all samples.
-- `merged_counts.csv` – Merged counts from all samples.
+- `counts_protein_coding.csv` – Filtered counts for protein-coding genes.
 - `deseq2_results.csv` – DESeq2 results for all comparisons.
 - `deseq2_report.html` – Comprehensive HTML report with visualizations and summaries.
 - `counts_report.html` – Comprehensive HTML report for counts data.